As marketers we hit a lot of singles.

 This gives him many “shots on goal” to find a winner, just like Mark Lack has done with his 1,300 interviews.

-Scroll through your list of recent posts to find one that have a super high engagement rate:
+Scroll through your list of recent posts to find one that has a super high engagement rate:

 You’ll find that a couple stand out in engagement—perhaps 1 in every 30 posts (1 in 20 if you’re good and 1 in 100 if you’re not so good).